 Managing anxiety in pregnancy after a stillbirth

-Sarah, who lost her son Tristan at 38 weeks (Read Sarah's story here)
+Sarah, who lost her son Tristan.
+Read Sarah's story.

 "I felt very uncomfortable being congratulated on our rainbow pregnancy.
 As far as I was concerned there was nothing to congratulate until I brought a live baby home from hospital.
 We chose not to tell family until 17 weeks, and close friends at 19 weeks.
 If I could have gone through the whole pregnancy without telling anyone and then brought a baby a home, that’s what I would have done.
 It felt that people thought that we were OK because we were pregnant again, that we had accepted what had happened, that we weren’t grieving any more, none of which was true of course."